Amina-H1/sql-challenge/README.md

 # sql-challenge
 SQL Homework

-## Data Modeling
+# Data Modeling
-The CSVs werre inspected and an ERD of the tables was sketched out using http://www.quickdatabasediagrams.com.
+The CSVs were inspected and an ERD of the tables was sketched out using http://www.quickdatabasediagrams.com.

-## Data Engineering
+# Data Engineering

 Used the information I had to create a table schema for each of the six CSV files.
 The data types, primary keys, foreign keys, and other constraints were specified.